sunnya97/ethereum-developers-guide/README.md

-# A Developers Guide to Ethetherum and Dapp Development
+# A Developers Guide to Ethereum and Dapp Development

 Welcome aspiring Ethereum developer!